 It’s true that more bathrooms will typically help you sell your house in Seattle.
 In fact, each additional full bath adds “about 24% to the selling price.”

 But adding a bath or doing a major kitchen remodel may not do the trick and may be wasted money. “[S]sometimes a big investment won’t be what your potential buyer wants in a home.
 What one seller might choose as stylish and expensive is often ripped out and re-done by new buyers . . .
 Beautiful new countertops, kitchen cabinets, appliances – sometimes never used – get ripped out and thrown away so that the new owners can install their particular style.”

 Keep in mind that the value of an improvement is actually tied to the value of your home and how that compares to other similar homes in the neighborhood.
 So before investing in design overhaul or improvements, consider other homes in the neighborhood in the same price range as yours.

-Your Shoreline agent who thoroughly understands the local market can be an invaluable resource here.
+Your Seattle agent who thoroughly understands the local market can be an invaluable resource here.
 To discover more about this, just call (206) 578-3438.

 Keep It Consonant With the Neighborhood

 In a similar vein, whatever you do to your home should be consonant with the character of the neighborhood and the other homes in it.
 Uniqueness can be a plus, but being too different can hurt your chances of a sale.

 If you want to sell your house in Seattle, you need to see “your home in the context of its neighborhood, especially when it comes to remodeling.”
 Here’s an illustrative example of this . . .